proycon/analiticcl/README.md

 ```
 separate	seperate	1.0	seperete 1.0
 ```
 This states that the preferred word ``seperate`` has two variants that are considered errors.
-In this case, analiticcl will still match against the variants but but they will not be returned as a solution; the preferred variant will be returned as a solution instead.
+In this case, analiticcl considers these variants *transparent*, it will still match against the variants but but they will never be returned as a solution; the preferred variant will be returned as a solution instead.
 This mechanism helps bridge larger edit distances.
+In the JSON output, the "via" property conveys that a transparent variant was used in matching.

 A variant list may also contain an extra column of absolute frequencies, provided that it's consistently provided for *all* references and variants: